-Whatever type of survey was carried out it is important that you seek advice from a specialist solicitor if your surveyor missed a major defect.
-We have lawyers who specialise in professional negligence claims.
+Whatever type of survey was carried out it is important that you seek advice from a specialist solicitor if you think your surveyor missed a major defect.
+We have lawyers who specialise in professional negligence claims and are experienced in dealing with claims against surveyors.
 They will be happy to consider your claim and provide an initial case assessment, free of charge.
 Just call our legal helpline on 0808 139 1606 or email us at [email protected]

 We operate nationwide, representing clients from all over England and Wales.

 We also have a specialist professional negligence website which focuses in more detail on surveyors negligence claims which you may find helpful when considering your options.